-The Lion's mane jellyfish can grow to a size of more than two meters in diameter.
+The Lion's Mane Jellyfish can grow to a size of more than two meters in diameter.
 They have a powerful sting and will reel in their prey with their sticky tentacles.
-The jellyfish are mainly feed on zooplankton, small fish, ctenophores, and the moon jelly.
+The jellyfish mainly feed on zooplankton, small fish, ctenophores, and the moon jelly.